 About the School

-Why Study Public Affairs and International Study?
+Why Study Public and International Affairs?

 Created in 2007, the masters program in public and international affairs offers a bilingual, multidisciplinary curriculum designed for those who wish to pursue careers or further graduate studies related to the fields of public policy, international affairs, and international development.
 The program has been designed with three objectives in mind.